The Centre for the Less Good Idea

 Gracious Dube

-Special thanks to: Linda Leibowitz, Natalie Dembo, Anne McIlleron, Anne Blom, Joy Lowdon, Chris Waldo, Jacques van Staden and Joey Netshiombo of the Kentridge Studio
+Special thanks to: Linda Leibowitz, Natalie Dembo, Anne McIlleron, Taryn Buccellato, Damon Garstang, Anne Blom, Chris Waldo, Jacques van Staden, Diego Sillands and Joey Netshiombo of the Kentridge Studio

 The Centre is a space to follow impulses, connections and revelations.
 It’s a physical space for artists to come together over two seasons every year and for curators to bring together combinations of text, performance, image and dance.
 The Centre believes an ensemble sees the world differently to how one individual does.
 It is a safe space for failure, for projects to be tried and discarded because they do not work.
 It’s a space for short form work which doesn’t have a natural home in a theatre or gallery.